eyedeekay/i2p-browser-for-cheaters/README.md

 for good measure.
 All it does it take the standard Tor Browser Bundle, ~~removes the Torbutton and~~ TorButton has been added back in.
-TorLauncher plugins, HTTPS everywhere(for now, until I learn more about HTTPS everywhere rulesets and how they work/worked with i2p).
+TorLauncher plugins, HTTPS everywhere(for now, until I learn more about HTTPS everywhere rulesets and how they work/[worked](https://github.com/chris-barry/darkweb-everywhere) with i2p).
 Then it downloads a configuration file from PurpleI2P: https://github.com/PurpleI2P/i2pdbrowser/raw/master/linux/build/preferences/syspref.js and sets it as the profile preferences in the TorBrowser instead.
 It also adds a line to keep your i2p use from being detectable requests for resources on your i2p router's administration page.
 Then it renames a few files from something like start-tor-browser to start-i2p-browser and zips it back up.

+Oh also it determines which version of the TBB to use by scraping the TBB download page and getting the latest stable version.
+Which could be useful or could be unstable.

 By the way, these notes are, at this point, as much for my benefit as anybody else's.
 Need to keep track of what's going on.